 - Andrea, what information is contained in a real birth registration form?
-(Your name, your birthdate, the place where you were born, your gender and the names of your father or mother, etc.) - Nelson, where would you have to go to find a copy of someone's birth registration form?
+(Your name, your birthdate, the place where you were born, your sex and the names of your father or mother, etc.) - Nelson, where would you have to go to find a copy of someone's birth registration form?
 (A government office.) - Marissa, why might it be important to have your name and birth information written down and saved in a government office?
-(It identifies who you are.) - Beth, where do you get a birth certificate?
+(It tells who you are.) - Beth, where do you get a birth certificate?
 (The person in the government office gives your parents a birth certificate after they fill out a birth registration form.) - Amir, why might it be useful to have a birth certificate?
 When might you need to use a birth certificate?
-(When you begin going to school for the first time or want to vote when you get older or when you want to get a driver's license or when you decide to marry)
+(When you begin going to school for the first time or want to vote when you get older or when you want to get a driver's license.)